Campbell, Alabama

 Campbell is an unincorporated community in Clarke County, Alabama, United States.

 History

+Campbell was settled in the 1800s by pioneers from South Carolina.
+The community was first called Millersville, in honor of the Miller family.
+The name was later changed to Campbell after a Dr. Campbell who lived in the area.
+The community expanded around the intersection of the stagecoach road from Mobile to Demopolis and the road from Choctaw Corner to Woods Bluff.
+Campbell was once home to five general stores, a cabinet shop, cotton gins, sawmills, and various other shops.

 Robert Beverley Jr.'s (c.1667—1722) family moved to Campbell from Wadesboro, North Carolina due to harsh winter climate.
 They were lineal descendants of John Rolfe and Pocahontas.

 Geography

 Campbell is located at and has an elevation of 95 ft.